Kalki 2898 AD review: Prabhas, Kamal Haasan-starrer is a cinematic spectacle bridging past and future

 Yaskin has cornered all the world's remaining resources in the Complex, a mega-city suspended between the earth and the sky.
 Every man and woman in Kashi dreams of becoming a citizen of the Complex, including the legendary bounty hunter Bhairava (Prabhas).
 Bhairava needs one million units, a form of digital currency, to gain admission to the Complex.
 Bhairava is assisted by an AI called Bujji, which operates his bounty-hunting car.

 This is the primary setup in the first part of Kalki 2898 AD.
 It should not come as a surprise though.
 The Mahabharata is a sprawling epic with countless stories, dynamic characters, and overlapping narratives, brimming with timeless wisdom.
-One movie cannot contain all these elements in just a single movie.
+One cannot contain all these elements in just a single movie.

 This dystopian setup foreshadows the grim future for mankind should the world continue on its current course, but underneath, it's packed with mythological symbols and diverse cultural, spiritual, and religious beliefs.
 Nag Ashwin has explored the themes of greed and the innate senselessness of humans.
 "I am trying to fix the defect in humans," says Yaskin, in an attempt to explain the reason behind his megalomaniac actions.
 It doesn't matter that Yaskin's scorched-earth policy uses the earth as fossil fuel to cater to the comfort and luxury of a few.